On a Hierarchy of Spectral Invariants for Graphs: Separations

 \begin{theorem} The hierarchy \refeq{wwr-hierarchy} is strict up to the 4-th level, that is, the first three relations in \refeq{wwr-hierarchy} are strict. \end{theorem}

 \begin{proof} For each $r=1,2,3$, we provide a pair of graphs $G_r$ and $H_r$ such that

 while

 For $r=1$ and $r=2$, these graphs are obtained by using our construction, that is, $G_r=G(A'_r,B'_r)$ and $H_r=G(A'_r,A'_r)$ for suitable partially colored strongly regular graphs $A'_r$ and $B'_r$.
-For both $r=1$ and $r=2$, $A'_r$ and $B'_r$ are colored versions of the Paulus graph $P_{25.12}$ that was already used in the proof of Theorem \ref{thm:sep}. $A'_2$ and $B'_2$ are exactly as in the proof of Theorem \ref{thm:sep}. $A'_1$ and $B'_1$ are obtained by using 3 colors, specifically, by setting $a_i=(1,i)$ and $b_i=(i,1)$ for $i=1,2,3$.
-Here we use the representation of $P_{25.12}$ as a Latin square graph; see Appendix \ref{app:srg} for details.
+For both $r=1$ and $r=2$, $A'_r$ and $B'_r$ are colored versions of the Paulus graph $P_{25.12}$ that was already used in the proof of Theorem \ref{thm:sep}. $A'_2$ and $B'_2$ are exactly as in the proof of Theorem \ref{thm:sep}. $A'_1$ and $B'_1$ are obtained by using 3 colors, specifically, by setting $a_i=(1,i)$ and $b_i=(i,1)$ for $i=1,2,3$ (where $a_i$ and $b_i$ are the vertices colored by the color $i$ in $A'_1$ and $B'_1$ respectively).
+Here we use the representation of $P_{25.12}$ as a Latin square graph given in Subsection \ref{ss:sep}.
 While we already know that $A'_2$ and $B'_2$ satisfy the assumptions of Lemma \ref{lem:main} for $r=3$, a direct computation shows that $A'_1$ and $B'_1$ satisfy the assumptions of Lemma \ref{lem:main} for $r=2$.
 Thus, Equality \refeq{wwrr} follows from Lemma \ref{lem:main} in both cases of $r=1$ and $r=2$.
-Inequality \refeq{wwrr1} is in both cases verified directly by computation.
-The computations are done by using the Lua package TCSLibLua \cite{TCSLibLua}.
-More specifically, $w(x,y)$ is computed using the method \verb|graphs::walkMatrix| with $\mathrm{e}_y$ as \verb|filter| for each vertex $y$; the graph invariant $\wwr{r}$ is computed using the \verb|genref| module.
+Inequality \refeq{wwrr1} is in both cases verified directly by computation.\footnote{The computations are done by using the Lua package TCSLibLua \cite{TCSLibLua}.
+More specifically, $w(x,y)$ is computed using the method \url{graphs::walkMatrix} with $\mathrm{e}_y$ as \url{filter} for each vertex $y$; the graph invariant $\wwr{r}$ is computed using the \url{genref} module.}